top of page

 Toppings

-Greek Feta cheese (goat milk) is also DOP.
+Greek Feta cheese made of goat milk is also PDO.

 The Danish version, made of cow milk is therefore called salad cheese.